captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Because it pleases me to take it from you—okay?
+Because it pleases me to take it from you — okay?

 ---